els-p/Bot_or_Human/README.md

 </em>

 ## Limitations
-- This project took into consideration ~1,600 posts.
-The dataset can be enlarged if the maximum number (1000 unique) of posts is scrapped using different user agents.
+- This project only took into consideration ~1,600 posts.
+The dataset can be enlarged if the maximum number (1000 unique) of posts is continuously scrapped using different user agents.